 I’ve never actually used rose water in anything before, so I was excited to try something different.
 I also used some rose petals to sprinkle on the top to make it that extra bit pretty.
 It looks like quite a feminine dessert.
 I don’t think you can go wrong with rose and chocolate.
 I’ve experimented with it a few times to test what would work better and to refine the ingredients and sweetness.

-I’m also planning on experimenting and making vegan turkish delights with this rose water.
-Anyone made them before?
+I’m also planning on experimenting and making vegan Turkish delights with this rose water.
+Has anyone made them before?
 Any tips?

 If you have a super sweet tooth, you can add a little more maple syrup into the topping part of the slice.
 I didn’t want to make it sickly sweet as raw desserts on their own can be dense and overpowering if there’s too much going on.
 I hope you enjoy this one as it’s quick and simple 🙂

 - 2 tbsp coconut oil